 NordVPN has been growing at a very fast pace since launching in 2012, and it’s now one of the largest VPN services with over 12 million customers worldwide (at least, that’s what they say).

-We needed to understand just how good NordVPN really is so we went to task and carefully tested all its VPN apps to answer the questions our readers have been asking us:
+To understand just how good NordVPN really is, we went to task and carefully tested all their VPN apps to answer the questions our readers have been asking us.
+For example:

 - Is torrenting and P2P allowed?